WordPress Plugins

 By Jameson · Founder & Lead Developer · Published July 2026

-GPTBot, ClaudeBot, PerplexityBot, ByteSpider, and 50+ others are hitting your WordPress site right now — most owners have no idea what they’re taking, or how to control it.
-Royal AI Firewall puts the live list, the one-click controls, and the Cloudflare integration guide directly in your WordPress admin.
-Every feature ships free.
-No upgrade prompt.
-Ever.
+GPTBot, ClaudeBot, PerplexityBot, ByteSpider, and 60+ others are hitting your WordPress site right now — most owners have no idea what they’re taking, or how to control it.
+Royal AI Firewall puts the live list, the one-click controls, and CDN integration guidance directly in your WordPress admin.
+Plus a new Bot Access monitor that catches upstream Googlebot or Bingbot blocks within 24 hours before rankings drop.

 AI bots recognized